-The Find command is built around the concept of a character string.
+BASIC CONCEPT The Find command provides for quick scrolling of a document to specific characters, character strings, or a specific place in the document.
+It enhances the ability to edit certain portions of a completed document without re-reading the entire text.
+CHARACTER STRING The Find command is built around the concept of a character string.
 A character string is any combination of letters, spaces, tabs, punctuation, or SHIFT-RETURNS.

-The Find command is found in the Main menu.
-A character or character string is typed in the brackets following Find.
+DESCRIPTION The Find command is found in the Main menu.
+A character or character string is typed in the brackets following Find .
 Marking Find causes the document to be scrolled to the first occurrence of the character or character string following the current selection.
 The character string appears underlined.
-The DD key is pressed to activate search for the next occurrence, if no other commands were given after marking Find.
+The DO key is pressed to activate search for the next occurrence, if no other commands were given after marking Find .
 Otherwise, mark Find to activate search for the next occurrence.
-If every occurrence of the defined character string is to be found, it is necessary to scroll to the beginning of the document before marking Find.
+If every occurrence of the defined character string is to be found, it is necessary to scroll to the beginning of the document before marking Find .
 The Find command can be used to scroll immediately to a specific paragraph in a document, if the paragraph contains unique text.
-A section referring to a particular Senator's voting record can be found quickly by typing the Senator's name in the brackets and marking Find.
+A section referring to a particular Senator's voting record can be found quickly by typing the Senator's name in the brackets and marking Find .